satichandrala/satichandrala/README.md

 - 👋 Hi, I’m Purna Sati Chandrala
 - 👀 I’m interested in Machine learning and deep learning for earth science and remote sensing
-- 🌱 I’m currently working on learning autoencoders to identify anomalies in satellite images.
+- 🌱 I’m currently working on using Machine Learning for restoring and digitizing Historic maps from the archives of Germany
 - 💞️ I’m looking to collaborate on GIS and Machine learning projects to improve my python and ML skills
 - 📫 How to reach me: satichandrala@gmail.com